qrutyy/ls-bdd/test/README.md

 The `test/fio/` directory contains specialized FIO configurations for targeted testing:

-- **Verification Workflows**: Data integrity and correctness validation
+* **Verification Workflows**: Validate data integrity and correctness
-- **Performance Measurement**: Throughput, IOPS, and latency benchmarking
+* **Performance Measurement**: Benchmark throughput, IOPS, and latency

-Workflows are presented in two ways - FIO file and .sh script
+Each workflow is provided in two forms: an FIO configuration file and a corresponding `.sh` script.

 ## Output and Results